Soft Graph Transformer for MIMO Detection: Experiment

-We analyze the online inference complexity of representative MIMO detection algorithms in Tab.~\ref{tab:complexity-full}.
+\textbf{Large-scale MIMO System:} We analyze the online inference complexity of representative MIMO detection algorithms in Tab.~\ref{tab:complexity}.
 Let $d_\text{model}$ be the Transformer embedding dimension, $N_\text{bit}$ the number of bits per symbol, and $L$ the number of encoder layers.
-In ultra-large-scale systems, SGT exhibits a more favorable quadratic complexity growth, making it more scalable than existing deep learning baselines.
+In ultra-large-scale systems, SGT exhibits a more favorable quadratic complexity growth.
 However, the detection performance under extremely large MIMO settings warrants further investigation.